D-K-E/digital-edition-suite/docs/specs.rst

 The cardinality of the association is 1-1.
 Together their type is :code:`Pair`.

-The tuple :code:`value-definition` is associated to :code:`id`.
+The pair :code:`value-definition` is associated to :code:`id`.
 The cardinality of the association is 1-1.
-Together their type is :code:`Mixed Pair`.
+Together their type is :code:`Constraint Nested Pair`.

 Recommendations
 ++++++++++++++++